sallabas/iris-classification-mlops/README.md

 ## Objective
 The goal of **Sprint 2** was to set up a machine-learning pipeline for Iris flower classification built using Kedro, FastAPI, and scikit-learn by following modern MLOps practice.

+# Sprint 3 - AutoML, Hyperparameter Optimaztioan & Experiment Tracking

+## Objective
+The goal of **Sprint 3** was to enhance the existing ml pipeline by introducing **automated model selection, hyperparameter optimization, and experiment tracking** following advanced MLOps practices.

 ---

 ## Project Setup